Amsterdam/Netherlands3D/Packages/Netherlands3D/Rendering/README.md

 - Buildings - Render feature to render your buildings layer inc. rendering to stencil mask

-- Projector - A render feature for the RendererProjectorPrefab
+- Projector - Render feature for the RendererProjectorPrefab

-- Decal - A render feature for the DecalProjectorPrefab with large decal rendering distance, and set to Screen Space to be supported by WebGL builds
+- Decal - Render feature for the DecalProjectorPrefab with large decal rendering distance, and set to Screen Space to be supported by WebGL builds